sumitkumar-dhule/MyBeer/README.md

 # Beer Catalog Application

 ## Technical Specification
-This is a multi-module project with modularization by feature.
+This is a multi-module project with clean architecture

 Architecture: Clean MVVM